-Council requires an approval to be issued for keeping certain animals.
+Council requires an approval to be issued for keeping certain animals and the number of certain animals.

 The aim of the approval is: